apache/carbondata/docs/csdk-guide.md

 ```
 /**
- * read next carbonRow from data
+ * Read next carbonRow from data
  * @return carbonRow object of one row
  */
 jobject readNextRow();